Joint Score-Threshold Optimization for Interpretable Risk Assessment: Experiments

+We note that this fixed-threshold approach, while more restrictive than full joint optimization, offers several practical advantages: (1) it ensures the optimized tool remains immediately deployable without systemic changes to care protocols, (2) it maintains comparability with historical JHFRAT data and quality metrics, and (3) it reduces the optimization complexity, improving solution stability and interpretability.
+The resulting problem focuses on finding optimal integer weights $\beta \in \mathbb{Z}^{17}_+$ that best separate the extreme risk groups within the established scoring scale, effectively treating this as a constrained parameter refinement problem rather than a full model redesign.
+The complete JHFRAT-optimizing MIP formulation with these fixed thresholds is given as follows:

+The objective function \eqref{eq:jhfrat-mip-obj} exactly follows from \eqref{eq:mip-obj1} by optimizing over all $n$ training samples and 3 JHFRAT categories.
+The definition for $\ell(k, k_i^*)$ follows from \eqref{eq:ordinal-loss}, and we set $\omega_{under} = 3$ and $\omega_{over} = 1$ so that the ordinal loss for under-triage is three times that of over-triage.
+The sample weights $w_i$ are derived from the number of samples in each class such that the total contribution to the objective function is equal between the imbalanced low and high-risk classes: $w_i = \frac{n}{|\{j : k_j^* = k_i^*\}|}.$

 We apply three types of governance constraints in our MIP formulations for JHFRAT.
-Firstly, we apply a uniform lower and upper bound on all model coefficients.
+Firstly, we apply a uniform lower and upper bound on all model coefficients via \eqref{eq:beta-range}.
 Since we only include the risk factors from JHFRAT with positive coefficients, it is reasonable to impose the clinical assumption inherent in the lower bound of 0 that all of these factors can only contribute positively to high fall risk.
 Furthermore, we limit coefficients to the highest class's lower bound of 13 for model stability.
-Secondly, we impose integer constraints on the coefficients to maintain consistency with the format of JHFRAT and ease cognitive burden of manual assessment.
-Finally, we impose monotonicity constraints for hierarchical risk factors to mantain clinical validity.
-In particular, the risk factors in the categories of age, medications, and patient care equipment are inherently hierarchical, and we let $P$ denote the set of pairs of risk factor indices corresponding to these pairwise orderings (i.e. the model coefficient for one high-fall risk drug is less than or equal to the coefficient for two or more high-fall risk drugs).
+Secondly, in \eqref{eq:beta-ordering} we impose monotonicity constraints for hierarchical risk factors to maintain clinical validity.
+In particular, the risk factors in the categories of age, medications, and patient care equipment are inherently hierarchical, and we let $P$ denote the set of pairs of risk factor indices corresponding to these pairwise orderings (i.e., the model coefficient for one high-fall risk drug is less than or equal to the coefficient for two or more high-fall risk drugs).
+Finally, in \eqref{eq:mip-domain} we impose integer constraints on the coefficients to maintain consistency with the format of JHFRAT and ease cognitive burden of manual assessment.